 What are we asking students to do?

-Like last year, we are asking students taking one full-year tutorial to contact at least 10 donors and to raise at least $250, and students who take two or more to contact at least 20 donors and to raise at least $500.
+We’re asking students to contact at least 20 donors and to raise at least $500.
 Short course and workshop students are encouraged and welcome to participate, but have no set goal.

 HOW AND WHEN DO WE DO IT?

 We do the hard work in February.
 We plan this kind of "Fast and Furious" in order to encourage task completion without procrastination!

 Are there incentives?

 Yes!
 See the “Big Picture” handout for the individual incentives (including a drawing for an iPad Mini and Amazon gift cards!).

 Wait!
 Why are you paying for an iPad (and other goodies) as incentives?
 Aren’t we raising money here?

 Indeed we are raising money, and so want to keep our expenses down.
 However, it has been our experience (and the experience of many fundraisers) that offering modest incentives incent individual students raises the overall total raised.
 In a nutshell, our hope (and expectation) is that paying out $600 in incentives will result in significantly more than that raised on the other end.